ion1/mischacks/README.txt

 IO#best_datasync:: Try fdatasync, falling back to fsync, falling back to flush.

+Random#exp:: Return a random integer 0 ≤ n < 2^argument (using SecureRandom).

+Random#float:: Return a random float 0.0 ≤ n < argument (using SecureRandom).

+Random#int:: Return a random integer 0 ≤ n < argument (using SecureRandom).

 == FEATURES/PROBLEMS:

 The sh method is only safe if your sh script is safe.
 If unsure, add double